yashharjani/Sample/README.md

 <ins>**Test Data:**<ins>

 - [Describe how to manage test data, if applicable]
-- [Include any sample test data files or templates]
+- [Include any sample test data files or templates or just write here]

+<ins>**POM File:**<ins>

+- POM is basically **Project Object Model** file in which all the required plugins and maven dependencies are included.
+It is fundamental unit of work in Maven.
+It is an XML file that resides in the base directory of the project as pom. xml.
+The POM contains information about the project and various configuration detail used by Maven to build the project(s).
+- Important plugins which are included are maven-cucumber-reporting, maven-compiler-plugin and maven-surefire-plugin.

 ## Reporting